Skip to main content

 Senior Risk Management Consultant

-Kevin Gulledge brings over a decade of retail banking experience to Abrigo, having worked with mid-sized and large international institutions in a variety of roles, including retail, operations, compliance, and BSA/AML.
-Since 2014, Kevin has served Abrigo customers as a Senior Risk Management Consultant, working with domestic and international institutions
+Kevin Gulledge has over eighteen years’ experience in the retail banking sector, having worked with financial institutions in a variety of roles, including retail, operations, compliance, and BSA/AML.
+Since 2014, Kevin has served Abrigo customers as a Senior Risk Management Consultant, working with domestic and international financial institutions, including the

 Full Bio